inex/ixp-manager-docs-md/docs/usage/interfaces.md

   * The *circle refresh* icon in the IPv4 section will generate a cryptographically secure secret in modern browsers.
   * The *square refresh* icon in the IPv6 section will copy the value from the IPv4 section.
   * Note that setting a MD5 here does not mean that all router configurations have to include it.
 MD5 can be disabled entirely by a [routers configuration](../features/routers.md) or by templating.
+* `Max BGP Prefixes`: This setting is used to determine max prefixes on router BGP peers.
+It takes precedence over the [customers global max prefixes setting](customers.md#peering-details), and the platform default max prefixes setting, and applies to the current VLAN only.
 * `Can Ping`: IXP Manager generates configuration for a number of other tools such as [Smokeping](../grapher/smokeping.md) and Nagios which ping customer routers.
 These are invaluable tools for problem solving, monitoring and graphing long term trends.
 We enable this by default unless a customer specifically asks us not to.
 * `Can Monitor RC BGP`: this is more of a legacy option for configuration builders that used to check for established route collector BGP sessions and warn if not present.
 This is deprecated and will be removed.